RSS-charity-datathon-2024/.github/profile/README.md

 ### Who can particpate?
 Just like for the current S4S project work, participants of the datathon must be fellows of the RSS.
-Beyond that, teams of 3-5 researchers, students, professionals from academia, national statistical offices, other government agencies, private sector companies or enthusiasts with a background in data science, statistics, economics, and social sciences are all welcome to apply!
+Beyond that, teams of 3-5 researchers, students, professionals from academia, government agencies, private sector companies or enthusiasts with a background in data science, statistics, economics, and social sciences are all welcome to apply!
+Teams will be defined prior to the day of the event so that teams can start as soon as possible.
+They will be selected according to the skills specified in the application process and one person will be the team leader.

 ### When is it?
 The datathon will be organized Spring 2024 in London.
 The final date has yet to be confirmed.
-The event will be held over the course of two days.
+The event will be held over the course of one days.
 This will hopefully sustain engagement and still be long enough to meet our objectives.
+Future events may be longer, over several days.
+We will start in the morning with problem presentations and team forming and then begin exploring the data.
+Coffee will be available throughout the day and lunch will be provided.

 ### Where is it held?
 This will be a mix of in-person and virtual collaborations.